15 Tips To Make Pumping Suck Less - Baby Chick

 Shop Frida Mom Lactation Massager Here Shop LaVie Lactation Massager Here

-It is helpful to have a lactation massager handy if you get a clog.
+It is helpful to have a lactation massager handy in case you experience a clog.
 This one is powerful and efficient.
 It uses heat to help break up the clog, or you can apply this curved lactation massager on your breast with the heat on to help keep the milk flowing.

 13. Look at Photos or Videos of Your Baby

 Being with your baby helps stimulate milk production.
 A mom often pumps because she cannot be with her baby.
-If you must pump away from your baby—while at work, for example—there’s a trick you can use to make your body think you are with your baby.
-Looking at photos or videos of your baby stimulating oxytocin, which can contribute to a letdown while pumping.5
+If you must pump away from your baby — while at work, for example — there’s a trick you can use to make your body think you are with your baby.
+Looking at photos or videos of your baby can stimulate oxytocin, which may contribute to a letdown while pumping.5

 14. Hand Expression

 A pump is not as efficient at removing milk from your breasts as a suckling baby.
-A way to keep the milk supply up while pumping is to hand express after pumping.
+A way to maintain a consistent milk supply while pumping is to hand express after each pumping session.
 This will help get that last bit of milk out, signaling your body that your breasts are ready to make more milk.

 15. Know Your Number